aavamedi/aava-api-integrations/python-client/examples/README.md

 This module is more closely resembling of a real life solution.
 It can even be used as such by simply configuring a HR management system and Hour tracking systems to produce Excel files with columns corresponding to the ones in the examples.

-To run this example, you will need to install openpyxl library:

-`pip install openpyxl`

 Files: